waltoto/inap.github.io/index.md

     <img src="assets/img/network_with_languages.png" style="display: block; margin: 0 auto; width: 80%;"/>
 </div>

 Two strikingly distinct groups pop right out, don’t they?
 It’s the ultimate battle of cinematic giants: Hollywood and Bollywood, sweeping nearly every other culture into their orbits.
-On one side, English reigns supreme, with small but noticeable patches of French and German carving out their niches alongside the American juggernaut.
+On one side, English reigns supreme, with small but noticeable patches of French and Italian carving out their niches alongside the American juggernaut.
 On the other side, the vibrant dominance of Indian and South Asian languages paints a vivid picture of Bollywood's reach.

 Even though the separation may seem pretty intense, let’s take a step back and appreciate the multicultural side of the actors.
 A significant number of them work across different languages, bridging cultures through their performances.
 So, here’s the big question: which of the most widely spoken languages do you think go hand in hand the most often?